 MCR Pathways was founded in 2007 to address the outcome gap between care-experienced young people and their peers.
-We support young people in or on the edges of the care system to realise their full potential through education.
+We support young people, who have experienced disadvantage, to realise their full potential through education.
 We do this through our school-based mentoring programme – matching young people with a fully trained volunteer mentor.

-Our journey began in St Andrew’s Secondary, in the East End of Glasgow school, where we developed the programme over 5 years.
+Our journey began in St Andrew’s Secondary school, in the East End of Glasgow, where we developed the programme over 5 years.
 The evidence was soon overwhelming that MCR mentoring made a huge difference on young people’s confidence and engagement with school.
-We have since expanded across all Glasgow secondaries and into new Local Authorities, nationwide.
+The programme is now operating in multiple local authorities, nationwide.

 Our vision is that every care-experienced young person, or those who have experienced disadvantage, get the same education outcomes, career opportunities and life chances as every other young person.

 To make sustainable change, the voices of young people need to be heard.
 We support them to unlock their potential, realise their skills, and progress onto a positive destination.

 Mentors support young people to find their talent, build aspirations and create a bright future.

 The MCR National Advisory Group supports our national expansion and works to fully embed the MCR model within the country’s education system.

 Our committed partners – which includes organisations of all sizes, from local businesses to national corporations to local authorities – support and inspire our young people.

 Our funders play an essential role in the development and future of MCR Pathways.
 Through their support, we are able to continue to develop the programme and reach more young people as we grow across the country.

-Our nearly 100 committed MCR team members work to support our young people and mentors.
+Our MCR team of over 100 staff strives to support our young people and mentors.
 Each school has a dedicated Pathways Coordinator to support young people and mentors, while our central team ensures the programme’s development.

-MCR is a long term project and aims to become “business as usual” in the nation’s education system as the approach to supporting young people.
+MCR has a long term goal to become “business as usual” in the nation’s education system as the approach to supporting young people.
 Mentoring is creating a wave of positive change, impacting our schools, community and country.